Dmitry-Borodin/viewbinder/README.md

         resetter.reset()
     }
 ```
 For non-Fragments no extra code is needed.
+Just bind your views.

 Examples is in  samples folder.